samjwu/CMakeGuide/Stage4/README.md

 This stage continues to use the [CMake](https://cmake.org/download/) build system generator from Stage 3.

-Instead of using the Windows MinGW toolchain from Stage 1, this stage uses the MinGW environment from the [MSYS2](https://www.msys2.org/) platform to build the project.
+Instead of using the Windows MinGW toolchain from Stage 1, this stage uses the MinGW environment from the [MSYS2](https://www.msys2.org/) platform to build the project, to better handle GoogleTest dependencies via the package manager `pacman`.

 Use the [GCC](https://gcc.gnu.org/) toolchain on a Linux platform or the [Clang](https://clang.llvm.org/) toolchain for cross-platform capability.